jax-ml/jax/README.md

 package.

 JAX provides pre-built CUDA-compatible wheels for **Linux only**, with CUDA 11.1 or newer, and CuDNN 8.0.5 or newer.
+Note these existing wheels are currently for `x86_64` architectures only.
 Other combinations of operating system, CUDA, and CuDNN are possible, but require [building from source](https://jax.readthedocs.io/en/latest/developer.html#building-from-source).